jeffersonfparil/db/README.md

 ## Schema

-Each database will correspond to a single species with the following schema. **The 7 base tables are shown on top while the 3 data tables are at the bottom**:
+Each database will correspond to a single species with the schema below. **The 7 base tables are shown on top while the 3 data tables are at the bottom**.
+Base tables have fixed number of columns while the data tables have a dynamic number of tables where user can continually add more columns.

 ```mermaid
 erDiagram